jhu-cs-uima-sp22/team-L-peanuts/README.md

 -The settings page functions properly, allowing user to change name or password.

 -The add page view is completed.
 Just working on connecting a created food with the database and displaying it under the foods section of profile.
+We are able to add 1 food item currently.